 1. Infrastructure as a Service (IaaS)

-IaaS provides virtualized computing resources over the internet.
-It includes virtual machines, storage, and networking.
-IaaS can be instrumental for data analysts in terms of provisioning scalable computing resources for tasks like data preprocessing, model training, and data storage.
+IaaS provides virtualized computing resources over the Internet.
+These resources include virtual machines, storage, and networking.
+IaaS can be instrumental in data analysts provisioning scalable computing resources for tasks like data preprocessing, model training, and data storage.
 Services like Amazon EC2 and Microsoft Azure VMs fall under this category.

 2. Platform as a Service (PaaS)